jesimone57/poker-simulation/README.md

 # Poker Simulation to Compute the Various Probabilities of Drawing 5-card hands

 ### Description
->This Java console application is a simulation of drawing N random 5-card hands from a standard 52 card deck.
+>This Java console application is a simulation of drawing N random 5-card hands from a standard 52 card playing-card deck.

-Each hand, drawn from the top of a shuffled deck, is evaluated to determine what type of hand was drawn.
+>Each hand, drawn from the top of a shuffled deck, is evaluated to determine what type of hand was drawn.

-Each type of hand is counted with the results displayed for both the actual probability and the expected (theoretical) probability of drawing that type of hand.
+>Each type of hand is counted with the results displayed for both the actual probability and the expected (theoretical) probability of drawing that type of hand.

 >You can change the number of poker hands simulated by changing the HANDS variable in the pokersimulation.PokerSimulation.java class.
 The default is 100,000 hands simulated.